 The Joint BSM/MBA program curriculum is comprised of a minimum of 30 units, including the business strategy course, STGY 659; the integration in business operations course, STGY 670c; and up to 25 units of MBA level courses.
 The program may be completed within 16 months if eight units are taken during the first three trimesters and six units taken the last trimester.
 Prerequisites specified for each course must be met.
 Four two-unit transition courses, ACCT 500, ECNM 501, FINC 502, and LEGL 503, must be taken within the first two terms of attendance.
 They are considered prerequisites to participating in the remainder of the program.
-These courses are replaced by elective units if taken as ACCT 500, ECNM 501, FINC 502, or LEGL 503.
+These courses are replaced by elective units if completed in the BSM program.
 Not all courses will be provided at all graduate campuses each term.

-ACCT 500 Advanced Topics: Accounting 2)
+ACCT 500 Advanced Topics: Accounting (2)

-ECNM 501 Advanced Topics: Economics 2)
+ECNM 501 Advanced Topics: Economics.
+(2)

-FINC 502 Advanced Topics: Finance 2)
+FINC 502 Advanced Topics: Finance (2)

-LEGL 503 Advanced Topics: Law 2)
+LEGL 503 Advanced Topics: Law (2)

--

-MBA Electives 7)
+MBA Electives (17)

-STGY 659 Strategic Management 4)
+STGY 659 Strategic Management (4)

 (Must be taken during the last trimester)

+STGY 670c Integration in Business Operations: Strategic Management (1)